Orange City Council provides a range services for people living with a disability and their carers. These services are delivered in accord with:

 Volunteering with Orange City Council’s community services wing can be a rewarding experience for the volunteer.
 There are a range of volunteering roles including shopping, daily telephone calls, group activities and delivering meals.
 Volunteers can work with an elderly person, or a person with disability.

-View the Choices at Home page to find out more about volunteering with Orange City Council’s community services.
+View the Volunteering page to find out more about volunteering with Orange City Council’s community services.

 Through the provision of support for people with disability we aim to improve each person’s quality of life in a manner that will enable each person to contribute to their local community based on their individuality and identified needs.